-First off, you need to learn the importance of backlinks.
+First off, you should start to learn the importance of backlinks.
 More or less, backlinks are important for SEO because they validate that your content is good, and something other people should read.
-So, they will be useful when we talk about building your Google organic traffic.
+They will be useful when we talk about building your Google organic traffic.

 Backlinks can also help new readers find your site, thus leading to new pageviews.